Professor Felicity Callard, MA (Oxon), MA (Sus), PhD (Johns Hopkins)

 Activities & Interests

 "Hubbub" at The Hub at Wellcome Collection

 Felicity was Director of the first residency ("Hubbub") at The Hub at Wellcome Collection from October 2014 to December 2016.
 The Hub at Wellcome Collection is a flagship new space for interdisciplinary projects around health and wellbeing and Hubbub investigated the busyness of modern life.
 Bringing together a rich network of scientists, artists, humanists, clinicians, public health experts, broadcasters and public engagement professionals, the group explored states of rest and noise, tumult and stillness, and the health implications for lives increasingly lived in a hubbub of activity.
 They were awarded approximately £1 million to develop the project over two years.
 A 3-part documentary series on BBC Radio 4, "The Anatomy of Rest" (presented by Hubbub Associate Director Claudia Hammond), profiled research conducted by Hubbub.

 Volkswagen Foundation: Second European Platform for Life Sciences, Mind Sciences and the Humanities

 The Second European Platform comprises a multi-disciplinary group of researchers from across Europe who are clustered into research groups that are addressing - through interdisciplinary projects - problematics raised by recent developments in cognitive neuroscience.
-Felicity is a member of the research group "Experimental Entanglements in Cognitive Neuroscience", and works with Dr Des Fitzgerald to interrogate models of collaboration and interdisciplinarity in neuroscientific experimentation.
+Felicity is one of the Principal Investigators of "Wandering Minds: Interdisciplinary Experiments on Spontaneous Thought".